Gurpartap/cognizant/README.md

 And if it matters, cognizant means "having knowledge or being aware of", according to Apple's Dictionary.

-PS: Although the core works efficiently, yet conditions, notifications, documentation and some other features need a lot of work.
-Contributions will be overwhelmingly welcomed!

 Cognizant can be used to monitor any long running process, including the
 following: